NAVER-INTEL-Co-Lab/gaudi-cresset/README.md

 ## Using Cresset in an Existing Project

-If the user wishes to use the template as a directory inside an existing project, append `HOST_ROOT=..` to the `.env` file to configure the parent directory as the root of the project on the host.
+If the user wishes to use the template inside an existing project, first clone this repository directly into a folder.
+Then append `HOST_ROOT=..` to the `.env` file to configure the parent directory as the root of the project on the host.

 Other configurations using relative paths, such as `HOST_ROOT=../..` for the parent of the parent directory, are also possible.